AphonicChaos/AphonicChaos.github.io/posts/2025-03-25-camera-no-action.md

 title: Camera, No Lights or Action
 ---

-I got most of the way through chapter 3 today, in which I implemented a camera for my game engine, so that `Renderable` objects can be positioned conveniently using a coordinate system that makes more intuitive system for the game being built, rather than the native to
+I finished chapter 3 today, in which I implemented a camera for my game engine, so that `Renderable` objects can be positioned conveniently using a coordinate system that makes more intuitive system for the game being built, rather than the native to